Holmes-EH/Holmes-EH/README.md

 ----------------------------------------------------------------

 Versatile technician, and very curious.
 I'm always up to learning something new.
 Started learning software development in 2016, haven't stopped...
-Previously lead technicien in an arthouse cinema, currently undergoing a career change.
 Native language : English , been living in France for the past 30 some years, so perfectly bilingual

 *   🌍  I'm based in Bayonne - France